-Some species of ferns are able to reproduce through another asexual process called vegetative reproduction.
-In this process, new plants sprout from their parent plant's rhizomes, which are spreading stems that often grow underground.
+Some species of ferns are able to reproduce through fern asexual reproduction is called vegetative reproduction.
+In this process, new plants sprout from their parent plant's rhizomes, which are spreading stems that often grow underground, advises Florida State University.
 The new plants are genetically identical to the parent plant.

 The Japanese shield fern (Dryopteris erythrosora) is a species that is able to reproduce asexually via spreading rhizomes.
-The species is a native of Asia, and in the United States it is perennial in U.S. Department of Agriculture plant hardiness zones 5 through 8.
+The species is a native of Asia, and in the United States, it is perennial in U.S. Department of Agriculture plant hardiness zones 5 through 8, advises Missouri Botanical Garden.